 (DOG PICTURES/ANIMAL HEROES) Amid the chaos of the September 11, 2001 terrorist attacks, nearly 100 search and rescue dogs were deployed by the Federal Emergency Management Agency (FEMA) to help find survivors at the World Trade Center and Pentagon sites.
-See the poignant photos of these four-legged 9/11 heroes, who are now all senior citizens, and their stories below.
+See the poignant photos of these four-legged 9/11 heroes and their stories below.
 What heroic faces! — Global Animal

 These loyal dogs worked tirelessly to search for anyone trapped in the rubble, alongside countless emergency service workers and members of the public.